Nomber1-1/ml-agents/Project/Assets/ML-Agents/CustomWalkingSoccerTwos/Docs/PPO_AND_POCA.md

 kick_cost = -0.03  # Spam prevention
 ```

-**Why this works with POCA**: Higher kick rewards → counterfactual advantage for kickers increases → more agents learn "kick when aligned" → goals become more frequent.
+**Why this works with MA-POCA**: Higher kick rewards → counterfactual advantage for kickers increases → more agents learn "kick when aligned" → goals become more frequent.

 ---